BaakhOfficial/BaakhOfficial/README.md

 ### Hi there 👋

+I am Data Analyst, currently searching for a job
+Here you can find my own projects that will show my skills

 <!--
 **BaakhOfficial/BaakhOfficial** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.